Intersecting Surface Defects and Two-Dimensional CFT: M2-Brane Surface Defects

+The brane picture describing the 4d/2d/0d quiver diagram in \autoref{fig:proposalintersectingWVTsymmetrics} is given in \autoref{fig:IIAbranessymm}.
 The right and left two-dimensional theories live on the D2 and D2$^\prime$ respectively.
 The open strings stretching between the D2 and D2$^\prime$-branes provide the 0d $\cN=(0,2)$ chiral multiplets.
 There is a unique FI parameter measuring the distance between the NS5-branes in the $x^7$ direction.
 The brane system readily generalizes to D2 and D2$'$-branes stretching between any number of parallel NS5-branes, as depicted in \autoref{fig:quivermanysymm}.